Have you been told that you ‘see too much’, ‘hear too much’, ‘think too much’, ‘feel too much’?

 You have been diagnosed/ misdiagnosed with mental illnesses such as Borderline Personality Disorder, Bipolar Disorder, or ADHD.

-You may realize one day that you are indeed neuro-atypical.
+You realize one day that you are indeed neuro-atypical.

-Common Criticisms Faced by Intense People
+Common Criticisms Faced by Intense, Sensitive, and Gifted Adults

 “You are just difficult.”